jjranalli/nightwind/README.md

 Nightwind styles are applied to an element whenever

-- The element has an inline class that sets the color of a text, background, border or placeholder;
+- The element has an inline class that sets the color of a text, background, border or placeholder; and
 - A parent element has a 'night-mode' class.

 One way to have your whole website immediately support night mode, is to apply the 'night-mode' class to the `<html>` element.